mahyarbhz/blog/README.md

 1. you can paste it in localhost and open `public/index.php` (not recommended) <br>
 2. you can use this cmd in project's terminal `php artisan serve` (you'd better have composer installed on your device) and go to this link in your browser: `127.0.0.1:8000/` <br>
+ For any ways, you'd better connect to internet because of article photos (with [lorem Pixel](https://lorempixel.com)) You have to make a database in your localhost (for both ways to run) that names `blog`.

 ## v1.0 :